vectorgrp/sil-kit/docs/api/can.rst

   canController.SendMessage(canMessage);

-To be notified for the success or failure of the transmission, a MessageStatusHandler should be registered::
+To be notified of the success or failure of the transmission, a MessageStatusHandler should be registered::

   // Register MessageStatusHandler to receive CAN acknowledges from other CAN controller.